 - Diamond: Creates a "diamond" collision mask.
 This is slower to resolve and generates more CPU overhead.

 - Precise: This creates a precise collision mask based on the outline of the sprite.
 If the sprite has multiple sub-images, then this will be a composite of the edges of all the sub-images placed over each other.
+Note that the precise mask will be clipped to the bounding box if the Mode is set to Manual and you change the default values.
 This is very slow and generates a lot of CPU overhead.

 The collision checking options are very important ones for your game, as they will directly influence how your objects interact and how your game runs, with the wrong settings even having a negative impact on the over all performance.
 Why is that?
 Well, whenever two instances meet, and both instances have a valid mask, a collision event is generated by checking the overlap of the mask, which can either be precise or not, and adapted to the image index or not.
 Below is an image to illustrate this: